apache/flink/docs/content.zh/docs/dev/dataset/iterations.md

 Flink programs implement iterative algorithms by defining a **step function** and embedding it into a special iteration operator.
 There are two  variants of this operator: **Iterate** and **Delta Iterate**.
 Both operators repeatedly invoke the step function on the current iteration state until a certain termination condition is reached.

 Here, we provide background on both operator variants and outline their usage.
-The [programming guide](index.html) explains how to implement the operators in both Scala and Java.
-We also support both **vertex-centric and gather-sum-apply iterations** through Flink's graph processing API, [Gelly]({{< ref "docs/libs/gelly/overview" >}}).
+The [programming guide]({{< ref "docs/dev/dataset/overview" >}}) explains how to implement the operators in both Scala and Java.

 The following table provides an overview of both operators: